No mistake in the title, as you may presume.

 In Mark 11:24, Jesus lays out the simple, 5-step process for receiving God's answers to our prayers:

-1. Have well-developed faith in God.
+- Have well-developed faith in/of God.
 (Start with, but go well beyond undeveloped seed faith -- according to His will.)

-3. With well-developed faith, speak to mountain-sized problems.
-(Unless we waver in faith while waiting, God's angels will get the job done -- according to His will.)
+- With well-developed faith, speak to mountain-size problems.
+(If we do not waver in faith while waiting, God's angels will get the job done -- according to His will.)

-4. Don't doubt in our heart.
-(News flash: The heart and mind are well connected.)
+- Don't doubt in our heart.
+(News flash: The heart and mind are well connected.
+Imaginations are the thoughts seeds of/in our heart, so guard them well.)

-5. Believe we receive (present tense) from God when we pray [according to His will], and we shall receive (future tense) ... afterward.
-(Since we live in a time warp, and everything, except miracles, works on the 'seed, time and harvest' principle, we need to have well-developed patience for God's angels to do their work, meticulously orchestrating in you and others all the precursors to His answers to prayers.)
+- Believe we receive (present tense) from God when we pray [according to His will], and we shall receive (future tense) ... afterward.
+(Since we live in a time warp, and everything, except miracles, works on the 'seed, time and harvest' principle, we need to have well-developed patience for God's angels to do their work, meticulously orchestrating in you and others all the precursors to His answers to prayers.
+See: Working With Angels (Series).

 This essential fuel is Joy, the emotion of keen pleasure or delight.
 How crucial is this fuel in our walk?
 Consider this: